Afiru21/Development/README.md

 ## Optimisation and Improvements Made

-The only thing I changed in my optimised version of the website is the image size of the trainees on the “About” page.
+The only thing I changed in my optimised version of the website is  the layout in order to make it more appealing but of course I made sure to let the colors remains the same.

 ##  Strengths and areas of  improvement